grnet/snf-image-creator/docs/man/snf-image-creator.rst

 	dump image to FILE

 --public
-	register image with cyclades as public
+	register image with the storage service as public

 --print-sysprep
 	print the enabled and disabled system preparation operations for this input media

 -r IMAGENAME, --register=IMAGENAME
-	register the image with cyclades as IMAGENAME
+	register the image with the compute service with name IMAGENAME

 -s, --silent
 	output only errors

 -t TOKEN, --token=TOKEN
-	use this token when uploading/registering images to a Synnefo deployment
+	use this token when uploading/registering images

 --tmpdir=DIR
 	create large temporary image files under DIR

 -u FILENAME, --upload=FILENAME
-	upload the image to pithos with name FILENAME
+	save the image to the storage service with remote name FILENAME

 --version
 	show program's version number and exit